Opening of the Prince of Wales Hospital at Cardiff by HRH Edward Prince of Wales

 Established in 2001, the National Library of Wales Screen and Sound Archive holds an unrivalled collection of films, TV and radio broadcasts, video tapes and sound recordings relating to Wales and the Welsh, from 1898 to the present day.
 The collection spans multiples formats and genres, both professional and amateur.

-The Opening of the Prince of Wales Hospital at Cardiff (Wales) Feb.
-20th 1918.
-By H.R.H.
-Edward Prince of Wales
+Opening of the Prince of Wales Hospital at Cardiff by HRH Edward Prince of Wales

 A stark illustration of the mutilation that survivors of the fight for King and Country endured.
 Opening 'The Prince of Wales' Hospital for Limbless Sailors and Soldiers, Wales and Monmouthshire, Cardiff' must have been a sobering experience for the patron prince, watching veterans parade around the specially created "Miniature Wild Wales" in the grounds.
 The men follow the circular path as if on a macabre treadmill, supported by sticks, crutches and artificial limbs.